diohabara/risc-v/README.md

 ## ISA

-This repository follow the [unprivileged spec](https://riscv.org/specifications/isa-spec-pdf/).
+This repository follow the [unprivileged spec](https